-- Text Increment: This controls grid text incrementing during a paste, step, drag copy, or mirror operation.
+• Text Increment: (Ctrl+Alt+N) This toggles grid text incrementing for paste, step, drag copy, or mirror operation.
 Incrementing means that the ending numerals in the text are increased by one.
-If no numerals are present, a '1' is added to the text. - Component Cursor: If enabled, this option replaces the mouse arrow pointer with the shape of the currently selected component when Component mode is active. - Copy / Paste Model Information: This option copies and pastes any associated .model or .define text statements along with the part.
-This is handy when pasting localized models between circuits. - Node Snap: This flag compels components, wires, and text to originate on a node if a node's pin connection dot is within one grid of the object being placed or moved. - Rubberbanding: This enables / disables rubberbanding. - Block Select Display Mode: This option enables the block select mode, which shows the background of selected objects in the Block
+If no numerals are present, a '1' is added to the text.

+• Component Cursor: If enabled, this option replaces the mouse arrow pointer with the shape of the currently selected component when Component mode is active.

+• Copy / Paste Model Information: This option copies and pastes any associated .model or .define text statements along with the part.
+This is handy when pasting localized models between circuits.

+• Node Snap: (Ctrl+Alt+N) This flag compels components, wires, and text to originate on a node if a node's pin connection dot is within one grid of the object being placed or moved.

-Select color.
+• Rubberbanding: This enables / disables rubberbanding. • Block Select Display Mode: This option enables the block select mode, which shows the background of selected objects in the Block Select color.
 This makes selected objects easier to spot, especially when there is only one object.
 If disabled, the selected object is drawn in the standard foreground Select color.